 Final Thoughts on How to Recycle

-Recycled paper uses 40% less energy than the production of paper from raw materials.
-Recycling is a key aspect of achieving sustainability and protecting the future of our planet.
+Recycled paper uses 40% less energy than producing paper from raw materials.
+Recycling is a crucial aspect of achieving sustainability and protecting the future of our planet.

-The greater emphasis and attention society place on recycling, the healthier the planet will be as fewer resources and materials will end up in landfills or incinerators.
+The greater emphasis and attention society places on recycling, the healthier the planet will be, as fewer resources and materials will end up in landfills or incinerators.